SFTP connector

 Force close Shuts down the SSH connection at the end of each transaction.
 Toggle this if your SFTP server connection attempts get stuck.
 Otherwise, leave it blank.

-The SFTP connector documentation contains the following chapters:
+The SFTP connector documentation contains the following resources: